mitre/hse-mwi/README.md

 ## Focus on Black Americans

 The MWI was developed with the mental health status of Black Americans in mind.
 We selected Black Americans as a priority population in order to center at the margins and avoid creating an index that is focused to the 'average community.'
 We believe that focusing on Black Americans in this way allows all groups experiencing disparities to benefit because none of us are well until all of us are well.
 We also recognize the need to identify, recognize, and adapt the MWI for additional priority populations.

+## 2023 Data Update

+Data has been updated to most recently available as of January 24, 2023.
+If you would like to use previously released versions of the MWI, see [Releases](https://github.com/mitre/hse-mwi/releases).

-# Instructions to Create Your Own MWI
+# Set Up MWI and Create Your Own MWI

+To set up and simply run the Mental Wellness Index Tool, follow instructions 1 - 8.

-To create your own Mental Wellness Index, you must be running the Mental Wellness Index Tool on your local computer in order to protect your data.
-Follow the instructions below to create your own MWI for your community below by adjusting weights and/or adding your own data and metadata.
+To create your own Mental Wellness Index, you can follow the rest of the instructions to run the Mental Wellness Index Tool on your local computer.
+Follow instructions 8+ below to create your own MWI for your community below by adjusting weights and/or adding your own data and metadata.

 1. Download free versions of [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/).
 Download a modern browser (Firefox, Chrome, Edge, etc.) and make that your default browser if you haven't already.